-Curate Venn labels
+Curate Venn signs and symbols

 Usage